LunarG/VulkanTools/BUILD.md

 # Or substitute the URL from your forked repo for git@github.com:LunarG/VulkanTools.git above.
 # if you need the LoaderAndValidationLayers repo as a sibling
 cd YOUR_DEV_PARENT_DIRECTORY
-git clone -o khronos git@gitlab.khronos.org:vulkan/LoaderAndTools.git .
+git clone -o khronos git@gitlab.khronos.org:vulkan/LoaderAndValidationLayers.git .
-# Or substitute the URL from your forked repo for git@gitlab.khronos.org:vulkan/LoaderAndTools.git above.
+# Or substitute the URL from your forked repo for git@gitlab.khronos.org:vulkan/LoaderAndValidationLayers.git above.
-cd LoaderAndTools
+cd LoaderAndValidationLayers
 # this will fetch glslang, llvm, SPIR-V and LunarGlass as sibling repositories
 export KHRONOS_ACCOUNT_NAME= <subversion login name for svn checkout of SPIR-V>
 ./update_external_sources.sh   # linux